-Reading biographies can be a lot of fun, and it can also help you to understand your favourite writers, improve your craft, and gain a better understanding of the industry you are working in.
+Reading memoirs can be a lot of fun, and it can also help you to understand your favourite writers, improve your craft, and gain a better understanding of the industry you are working in.
 But which are the best ones?

 1. William Goldman: Adventures in the Screen Trade

 Written in 1983, it’s all about Goldman’s experiences in Hollywood, and its hilarious and informative, and was very popular!
 Goldman won Oscars for best screenplay for Butch Cassidy and the Sundance Kid and also All the President’s Men.
 He also wrote the novel Princess Bride.
-You’ve probably heard of him!
+You’ve probably heard of him.

 The book is divided into three parts.
 In ‘Hollywood Realities’ he delivers lots of thoughts on how to write, and the practicalities of working in Hollywood.
-In part two he illustrates his lessons with stories from the productions he worked on!
+In part two he illustrates his lessons with stories from the productions he worked on.
 And in part three he provides interviews with successful people, and advises on how to adapt stories into films.
-A great read!
+A great read.

 2. Joan Didion: The Year of Magical Thinking

-This title is almost chosen at random from Didion’s body of work because its all so good!
+This title is almost chosen at random from Didion’s body of work because its all so good.
 Her work is often autobiographical, and she is incredibly generous and candid with insights gleaned from her personal experiences.

 She’ll tell you all about writing, and the experience of being a writer.
 Somehow, I don’t think you’re ever quite the same after reading Didion.
 She cuts right to the core of things, and shows you what’s really going on underneath all the bells and whistles, and summons a sense of atmosphere and place with incredible vividness and verisimilitude.

 This work discusses mourning, and particularly focuses on the year of Didion’s life after her husband passed away.
-A classic!
+A classic.

 3. Frank McCourt: Angela’s Ashes

-It won the Pulitzer prize, and became world famous.
+It won the Pulitzer Prize, and became world famous.
 From memory, this text doesn’t deal explicitly with the business of writing, but it will show you how to craft stories from real life experiences.
 It’s the ultimate auto-fiction example, or ‘slice of life’ exemplar.

-4. The Mandarins: Simone de Beauvoir
+4. Simone de Beauvoir: The Mandarins

 Simone was in a tight circle of literary friends that included Sartre and Camus, and the work follows a group of French intellectuals from the end of World War 2 until the middle 1950s.
 It’s an absolutely cracking read and dripping with insight and important political commentary including foundational feminist intellectual work.

-5. A Moveable Feast: Earnest Hemingway
+5. Earnest Hemingway: A Moveable Feast

 Here is the quote the title comes from “If you are lucky enough to have lived in Paris as a young man, then wherever you go for the rest of your life, it stays with you, for Paris is a movable feast.”